-SECTION 104.
+SECTION 105.
 ELECTRONIC RECORDS AND SIGNATURES.
 This [Act] modifies, limits, and supersedes the federal Electronic Signatures in Global and National Commerce Act, but does not modify, limit, or supersede Section 101(c) of that act (15 U.S.C.
 Section 7001(c)) or authorize electronic delivery of any of the notices described in Section 103(b) of that act (15 U.S.C.
 Section 7003(b)).
-This [Act] authorizes the filing of records and signatures, when specified by provisions of this [Act] or by a rule or order under this [Act], in a manner consistent
+This [Act] authorizes the filing of records and signatures, when specified by provisions of this [Act] or by a rule adopted or order issued under this [Act], in a manner consistent with Section 104(a) of that act (15 U.S.C.
+Section 7004(a)).